 - Poor hearing performance in noisy backgrounds

 There is also a problem with loudness of sounds such that the range of comfortable listening from just barely hearing to painfully loud is contracted.
-Thus, merely raising voice volume for the patient may not help much at all, as the sound quickly becomes so loud as to produce pain.
+Merely raising voice volume may not help much at all, as the sound quickly becomes so loud as to produce pain.

 Individuals experiencing this kind of hearing loss also frequently have problems with the portion of the brain (and/or ear) that translates sounds heard into language.

-The hearing level and discrimination of sounds as well as other aspects of hearing are tested when you have a hearing test.
+The hearing level and discrimination of sounds as well as other aspects of hearing are measured when you have a hearing test.